7 Symptoms of Asthma Every Adult Should Know

 These behaviors don’t necessarily mean you’re suffering from world-weariness—they may, in fact, be symptoms of asthma.
 All three ways of breathing involve getting more oxygen into your body and more carbon dioxide out—an unconscious effort to remedy the imbalances caused by constricted airways.
 Learn how to keep asthma flare-ups under control.

 You’re often tired

 “Wheezing and coughing in asthmatics often become much more severe during the night.
 It is not clear whether there is a circadian rhythm factor (the rhythm of biological functions occurring in a 24-hour periodic cycle) responsible for these nighttime disturbances or whether sleep in some way contributes to them,” reports the National Sleep Foundation.
 Interrupted sleep may be the first symptoms—and it’s a serious problem.
 After a bad night’s sleep, you’re not only low on physical energy, you’re also less mentally sharp.
 Chronic sleeplessness has been linked to increased risk of heart disease and diabetes, and some experts feel that it may make a case of asthma become more severe.
-Fortunately, when asthma is controlled, sleep problems tend to go away.
-Here’s how to breathe for better health.
+Fortunately, when asthma symptoms are controlled, sleep problems tend to go away.

 Your chest feels tight